locally-io/ios-engage-sdk/README.md

 ### Displaying Push Notification Preview

 ####  Creating a Notification Service Extension
-To add push notifications campaigns to your app, you have to add a NotificationServiceExtension to your project.
+To add push notifications campaigns to your app, you'll have to add a NotificationServiceExtension to your project:

 ![](https://raw.githubusercontent.com/locally-io/ios-engage-sdk/master/Screenshots/target.png) ![](https://raw.githubusercontent.com/locally-io/ios-engage-sdk/master/Screenshots/service_extension.png)

 ####  Configuring your Notification Service

-Change your NotificationService to call RemoteNotificationPreviewDisplayer like this.
+Change your NotificationService to call RemoteNotificationPreviewDisplayer by adding the following:

 ```swift
 import LocallyEngageSDK
 import UserNotifications